canonical/ubuntu-pro-client/docs/tutorials/security-with-pro.rst

 .. code-block::

-   $ sudo apt update && sudo apt upgrade
+   $ sudo apt update && sudo apt upgrade -y

-This will install the 16 software updates, but not the 103 security updates.
+This will install the 16 pending software updates.
+In the next step, we'll tackle the 103 security updates.

 Check the machine's security status
 ===================================

-Since we know from our previous step that the Pro Client is already installed, and that it's up-to-date.
-So, let's now check on the security status of our machine.
+We know, since we just updated it, that the package providing the Pro Client is already installed and up-to-date.
+So now, let's check on the security status of our machine:

 .. code-block:: bash